-- Important Notice: When we get notification to start conducting in-car driving lessons, things will not be the same as before.
+- When we restart conducting in-car driving lessons, things will not be the same as before.
 While we must be sensible in trying to reduce the risk of spreading the COVID19 virus, we must also be cautious in decreasing the possibility of a second wave.

 - It is going to be exceedingly difficult to practice social distancing when conducting in-vehicle driving lessons, considering that it is difficult to keep a minimum of 2 meters or more between the student driver and the instructor in a vehicle that makes up a closed-in environment.

-- With this in mind, Progressive Driving School is in the process of putting together a list of health practices to protect students, instructors, offices and any third party involved in driver training (road tests).
+- With this in mind, Progressive Driving School has assembled a list of health practices to protect students, instructors, offices and any third party involved in driver training (road tests).

 - As a business we also have to consider the liability issues for conducting lessons during the current pandemic.